 "Speak softly and carry a big stick; you will go far.

 The armed forces of the United States of America are altogether the most powerful military force on the planet.
 The second-largest military in the world in terms of active personnel, with two million active and reserve personnel, the USA also has the largest existing stock of nuclear weapons.
-With over a dozen aircraft carriers to serve as mobile airstrips and basing rights near every continent, the US military has a global reach matched only by the British Empire in its heyday.
+With over a dozen aircraft carriers to serve as mobile airstrips and basing rights near on continent, the US military has a global reach (and relative budget) greater than that of The British Empire

 The American military has six component branches: